f466162/fritzbox-netcup-dyndns/README.md

 The client retrieves the DNS records of the specified domain and looks for an A or AAAA record to update.
 If, i.e., the AAAA record is missing or no IPv6 address could be retrieved from your Fritzbox, the update for this record type is skipped.
+Multiple A/AAAA records can be specified and must be separated by commas.

 ## Configuration